 In the world of cash value life insurance, the IRS allows a similar advantage if the policy owner identifies a more advantageous life insurance product.

-Possible reasons that a policy owner may benefit from a 1035 exchange may include
+5 Possible reasons that a policy owner may benefit from a 1035 exchange include:

 - Is there an outstanding loan on the current policy?